HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ## Transport security

-[HTTPS](https://developer.mozilla.org/docs/Glossary/https) uses Transport Layer Security ([TLS](https://www.cloudflare.com/en-gb/learning/ssl/transport-layer-security-tls/)) to secure the connection between client and server.
+[HTTPS](https://developer.mozilla.org/docs/Glossary/https) uses Transport Layer Security (<a hreflang="en" href="https://www.cloudflare.com/en-gb/learning/ssl/transport-layer-security-tls/">TLS</a>) to secure the connection between client and server.
 Over the years, more and more websites started using HTTPS, thereby better securing their users.
 This year, the share of all requests sent over HTTPS rose again compared to last year, reaching over 98.8% for mobile connections.

 {{ figure_markup(
   content="98.8%",